remult/remult/docs/guide/setup-vue.md

   async signIn() {
     const jwt = await Users.signIn(this.name);
     authorization.afterSignIn(jwt, true);
-    alert("Hello " + context.user.name); //use this just for testing, remove it once you're happy router.push({ path: "/users" });// navigate to the users list after a successful sign in }
+    alert("Hello " + remult.user.name); //use this just for testing, remove it once you're happy router.push({ path: "/users" });// navigate to the users list after a successful sign in }
 }